denis1005/Crypto-blog-React/README.md

 ![Login](https://user-images.githubusercontent.com/19151979/185437912-8f11475a-f4ed-49da-9a20-ac0baa645e84.PNG)

 After a successful login, it will redirect to the home page and save the user information in localStorage.
+If you try again to acces the route '/login' it will redirect you to 404 page.

 In case of wrong  username or passowrd it will display: